 Invest in a Padded Makeup Bag

-"You want a bag that has a little bit of padding to protect your makeup," Irwin says.
-She's partial to the travel cases from Sephora and Sonia Kashuk makeup cases.
-"When you're packing your carry-on, make sure to put the makeup bag in the middle of your case, and surround it with soft items (clothing, etc.).
-This assures that it's well-padded and you won't arrive with an explosion of eye shadow."
+According to Irwin, investing in a padded makeup bag like this one from Away will help keep all of your precious products safe.
+Also, when packing your carry-on, she says to put the makeup bag in the middle of your case and surround it with soft items (like clothing).
+"This assures that it's well-padded and you won't arrive with an explosion of eyeshadow," she says.

-Irwin agrees, adding, "You should never check your makeup under the plane.
-It's delicate, and haven’t we all seen the baggage handlers trying to make a 50-yard pass with your suitcase?
-Protect your makeup investment and make sure it gets there with you!"
+Irwin agrees, adding that makeup products are delicate and baggage handlers tend to want to make a 50-yard pass with your suitcase?
+"Protect your makeup investment and make sure it gets there with you," she says.

-"I like to use a traveling as an excuse to streamline and stick to crossover products, like my Multi-Pots and Cream Highlighter, which can be used on eyes, cheeks, and lips.
-They also don't require the use of brushes, which is not only beneficial for space purposes; it will also preserve the life of your brushes, as being cramped up in travel bags is not ideal," he says.
-Other essentials, he says, are statement lipsticks, mascara, and a brow product.
+"I like to use traveling as an excuse to streamline and stick to crossover products, like my Multi-Pots and Gabriel Cream Highlighter ($19), which can be used on eyes, cheeks, and lips," he says.
+Packing products that don't require the use of brushes is also a good idea not only for space purposes, but this will also preserve the life of your brushes, as being cramped up in travel bags is not ideal.

-DIY Travel Containers
+Use Refillable Travel Containers

-Protect Your Powder Compacts
+Protect Your Powder Compacts With a Cotton Pad

 "If traveling with powder compacts, ensure they arrive intact by placing a cotton pad (or, if you still have the puff that came with it) inside and pack on the top of your makeup bag.
 Pad the top of your bag with additional cotton pad for extra cushion," De Santino says.

 Travel schedules are busy and sometimes hectic, so it's helpful to have something on hand to refresh your makeup when you're running from A to B. This spray hydrates and brightens both bare skin and foundation whenever the jet lag kicks in, as well as sets makeup to keep it in place, no matter what's on your itinerary.
 (Not to mention, it's the perfect pick-me-up on the airplane.)